Home » Old Fashioned Desserts » Aunt Jean’s Heath Bar Blondies

 Instructions

-• Pour into the prepared pan and spread with a spatula.
-(It will seem shallow.).
-Bake for.
-35 minutes in a 9 x9 square pan, or 25 minutes in a 9 x 13 pan.
-The blondies will appear underdone but will cool to doneness.
-Allow to cool in the pan.
-When completely cool, remove using foil handles and cut into squares.
+• Bake.
+Pour the batter into the prepared pan and spread it evenly with a spatula.
+Then, bake for 35 minutes in a 9 x 9 pan or 25 minutes in a 9 x 13 pan, or until the blondies seem firm but slightly undercooked (they will keep cooking as they cool).
+Let the blondies cool entirely in the pan.
+After they cool, use the foil handles to take the blondies out of the pan and cut them into squares.

 Notes